danilo-righetto/django-api/README.md

 The "django-api" project aims to document the learning in developing API's using Django.

+The project is based on the [Alura](https://www.alura.com.br/) course called ["Course of API with Django 3: Django Rest Framework"](https://cursos.alura.com.br/course/api-django-3-rest-framework)

 ## WHAT IS THE FINAL GOAL OF THE PRODUCT?